Doyeon Avery Kim

 Art & Science

-I am passionate about bridging the realms of art and science.
+I see art and science as two connected languages for exploring and sharing ideas.
 I have co-created and designed astronomy-inspired art projects to make scientific concepts more accessible, engaging, and enjoyable for diverse audiences.

 Share